 Photography discovers for us what is closest to ourselves and to those around us.
 The chance to perpetuate people, events and places.
 An extraordinary discovery which today has turned into something so much a part of our existence that we can barely grasp that at one time humanity developed without photographs.

-Next year will witness the 179th anniversary of the birth of photography.
-For the last 40 of those years Kutxateka has been preserving and disseminating its collections.
+Kutxateka has been preserving and disseminating its collections since the 1970s.
 Collections that now belong to the very history of photography.
 Gipuzkoa can boast about having one of Europe’s best photographic archives, the Kutxateka.

 The images and artistic works by over 800 photographers plus the practices and genres relating to photography are represented in its collections.
 So it is inevitable that such a treasure trove must jealously and devotedly preserve the various aesthetic trends starting from the birth of photography in 1839 and going right up to the present day.

 We often wonder what makes the collections so attractive and so fascinating.
 The photographer?
 The people appearing in them?
 The landscapes?
 The reportage?
 Still life?
 There are of course far too many reasons to focus the interest of each image on just one.